Amazon Faves

 The Bimini cruise port is teeny tiny compared to the other two popular ports of call in the Bahamas, Nassau and Freeport.
 Bimini comprises two main islands, North and South Bimini, with a total area of about 9 square miles, housing just 2,000 residents.
 It’s a very narrow and skinny island.

+In contrast, Nassau spans approximately 80 square miles and Freeport covers around 530 square miles.
 Bimini is surprisingly close to the United States, only 55 nautical miles offshore from Miami.
 Because of its very small size, there aren’t many options in Bimini for cruisers.
-Virgin Voyages is the main cruise line to call here, but some of the others like Carnival, Celebrity, Royal Caribbean, and Margaritaville at Sea do as well.
+Virgin Voyages is the main cruise line to call here, but Carnival, Celebrity, Royal Caribbean, and Margaritaville at Sea do as well.
 Cruisers most commonly use their time at this port of call as a beach day.

 Bimini Cruise Port to the City Center